Creating Films for Personal Fulfillment: The Story Behind “Hippo”

 Finding Your Audience

-Creating films for oneself does not preclude reaching a broader audience.
+Creating films for oneself does not prevent reaching a broader audience.
 Instead, it allows the work to naturally find its audience.
 Trusting in the creative process and giving it your all can lead to unexpected connections and shared experiences.

 “There are plenty of others who are just as weird as you are.”